khudgins/documentation/agent/proxy/installation.rst

 Now you will need to make a new machine image.
 When it is launched, this IP:port combination will be used to handshake, not the default address.
-The agent does not realize it is talking to an agent proxy and not enStratus proper.
+The agent does not realize it is talking to an agent proxy and not Enstratius proper.

-To test that everything is communicating, look at the logging (testing communication from the VM to enStratus) and then try to add a user to the VM (testing the opposite direction).
+To test that everything is communicating, look at the logging (testing communication from the VM to Enstratius) and then try to add a user to the VM (testing the opposite direction).